Entrepreneurial Advantages of People with ADHD

 Source: ohindustry .com

-People with ADHD can take multiple risks because they are not contented with the status quo.
-Moreover, they are also less likely to settle with the calming presence of the normal.
+People with ADHD can take multiple risks because they are not content with the status quo.
+Moreover, they are also less likely to settle for the calming presence of the normal.

 They Thrive in Chaos